ISHANGO-ai/Remote-Sensing-Of-Tobacco-Fields-in-Malawi-and-Mozambique/README.md

 ## 6. Random forest classifier model

-  Train a random forest locally using scikit-learn, to get land cover classes where are able to classify between vegetation, bare soil and water.
+  Train a random forest locally using scikit-learn, to get land cover classes where are able to classify between vegetation, bare soil and water.We have to authenticate first on Google Earth Engine AP to get access
+  Display on the map

     Run train.py